-Fig. 2 Marked aBiological observations reveal both idle and reversal behavior in ants.
+Fig. 2 Biological observations reveal both idle and reversal behavior in ants.
 (A) Experimental set up to track ant excavation.
 (B) The growth of the tunnel length over time: experimental results (black) and simulations for groups with equal (purple) and unequal (green) workload distribution.
 (C) Excavation map derived from experimental data.
-The maps indicated a presence of particular ant ordered most to least active (vertical axis) in the tunnel at a time t.
+The map indicates the presence of a particular ant ordered most to least active (y axis) in the tunnel at a time t.
 (D) Lorenz curves for workload distributions obtained in wet media with, moisture constant, W = 0.1 (blue) and W = 0.01 (red) moisture content and a CA-model (green) whose excavation rate was optimized with a genetic algorithm.
 Shaded areas correspond to standard deviation from 3 experiments.
 (Inset) Lorenz curves for a workload distribution within the group before (control, purple) and after (repeat, blue) the most active diggers are removed from the group.
 Error bars correspond to standard deviations from 3 experiments.
 (E) Illustration of observed reversal behavior.
 (I) Ant Y’s path to excavate is blocked by ant X. (II) When X is finished collecting a pellet, it reverses, (III) forcing Y to reverse without excavating.